momentumlearn/course/phase3-fe/mulitple-components.md

 ## Objectives

-- Getting data on the page with AJAX
 - Troubleshooting AJAX requests
 - Using multiple components and conditional rendering to create multiple views of your application

 ## 📖 Read | 📺 Watch | 🎧 Listen

-Re-visit anything from yesterday's Read|Watch|Listen that you didn't get to, and:
+Re-visit anything from yesterday's reading/watching/listening that you didn't get to, and:

 - [Why React Re-Renders](https://www.joshwcomeau.com/react/why-react-re-renders/)
 - [Lifting State Up](https://reactjs.org/docs/lifting-state-up.html) -- This is the official doc page, so it includes examples with older React sytax using JavaScript classes for components.
 To see it with hooks, watch the video [Lifting State Up with Hooks](https://www.youtube.com/watch?v=HF4o9KAZNxw).